 Other factors that may increase your risk can be changed such as:

-Certain medical condition that can increase your risk of stroke.
-Management or prevention of these conditions can significantly decrease your risk.
+Certain medical issues can increase your risk of stroke.
+Proper care or preventing these issues can greatly lower your risk of stroke.
 Medical conditions include:

 Risk factors specific to women include: